Texas Christian University

 ROI Score: 71/100 · Fair Value

-Texas Christian University scores 71 (Fair Value), among the stronger results in this batch and one of the cleaner private-college ROI profiles in our database.
-The combined picture is impressive: $61,740 tuition (one of the highest stickers in this batch) discounts to a $36,660 net price (41% institutional discount), $21,500 median federal debt, ten-year median earnings of $68,424, and an 8.6-year payback period.
+Texas Christian University scores 71 (Fair Value), among the stronger results in our dataset and one of the cleaner private-college ROI profiles in our database.
+The combined picture is impressive: $61,740 tuition (one of the highest stickers in our dataset) discounts to a $36,660 net price (41% institutional discount), $21,500 median federal debt, ten-year median earnings of $68,424, and an 8.6-year payback period.
 The 0.427 debt-to-earnings ratio is genuinely strong, and the 85.5% completion rate is one of the highest among private universities at TCU's price point.
 Repayment rate of 83.1% is solid.
 With 11,026 students and just 14.3% Pell rate, TCU serves an overwhelmingly upper-middle-income student body.
 The school's professional program mix - Neeley business, nursing, engineering, ranch management - drives outstanding earnings outcomes in the strong Texas labor market.
 Heavy enrollment in psychology (117), communication studies (119), and the arts pulls the aggregate score down, but TCU's strong financial-aid model and student-services investment keep even those students' outcomes manageable.
 As of 2024-2025 Scorecard data, TCU is one of the better large private value propositions for students who fit its profile.

 Texas Christian University